aegro/tool-conversor-confluence/CONTRIBUTING.md

 - Maximum line length: 88 characters
 - Use meaningful variable and function names
 - Use type hints for function parameters and return values

+### Command-Line Interface Design

+We follow these principles for command-line interfaces:

+1. **Single Entry Point**: The primary CLI should be implemented in `main.py`, which serves as the main entry point for the application.

+2. **Library vs. CLI Separation**:
+   - Core modules should be designed as libraries without direct CLI functionality
+   - If a module needs standalone CLI capabilities (like `document_tree.py`), it should:
+     - Implement CLI code only in the `main()` function and under `if __name__ == "__main__"`
+     - Include documentation to refer users to the main entry point

+3. **Argument Consistency**: Command-line arguments should be consistent across the application:
+   - Use the same argument names for the same functionality
+   - Document all arguments in the README.md file
+   - Group related arguments using `add_argument_group()`

+4. **Unified Configuration**: The CLI should integrate with the configuration system:
+   - Command-line arguments should override config file values
+   - Document the relationship between arguments and configuration

+5. **No Redundant Parse Calls**: Never call `parse_args()` from imported modules, as this will capture CLI arguments intended for the main script.

 ### Imports